rschristopher/ischristtrue.com/src/modern-views/problem-of-evil.md

 Effectively all Aquinas has proven is that if we presuppose God and all the transcendent categories contingent upon God, then God exists.
 The Augustinian reference, while fascinating, is ultimately irrelevant to the "problem" of evil.

-The danger in the scholastic worldview (of which Aquinas exemplifies) is that we assume all the transcendent categories which are dependent on God, but without supposing God.
+The danger in the scholastic worldview (of which Aquinas exemplifies here) is that we assume all the transcendent categories which are dependent on God, but without supposing God.
 We want the fruit without the tree.
 We want logic, reason, epistemology, and morality, all exactly *as if* there is a Christian God but without God.
-This is why the scholastic arguments for the existence of God are circular, and why the actual fruits of this movement yield postmodernism, relativism, and ultimately nihilism.
+This is why the scholastic arguments for the existence of God are circular, and why the actual fruits of [scholasticism](https://en.wikipedia.org/wiki/Scholasticism) yield postmodernism, relativism, and ultimately nihilism.

 ## Christian View